-I could go on and on.
-But I won’t.
-(At least not right now.)
+There is really no way to prepare for parenthood.
+Especially if you are a Type-A person like I am and you have to learn to let a lot of things go.
+You will find authenticity here.
 I hope that if you visit, you will be affirmed, inspired, and perhaps learn or share something.
-I need help from other moms because this is the toughest job I’ve ever had.
+I need help from other parents because this is the toughest job I’ve ever had.
 I hope here at Pee in Peace we can all find a little relief and a lot of laughs.
-But I must go – all three kids are playing nicely (hallelujah!) and nature calls!!
+But for now I must go – all three kids are playing nicely (hallelujah!) and nature calls!!